nodejs/node/doc/api/buffer.md

 });
 ```

-Use of `Buffer.allocUnsafeSlow()` should be used only as a last resort *after*
+`Buffer.allocUnsafeSlow()` should be used only as a last resort after a
-a developer has observed undue memory retention in their applications.
+developer has observed undue memory retention in their applications.

 A `TypeError` will be thrown if `size` is not a number.